JannikStreek/Cloud-Multiple-Tiers-Simulation/README.md

 Using the Model Tab
 -------------
 To add new Models, select a Tier, click 'Edit' on the resource you are about to edit and paste your model inside the field.
-Click 'submit' and set the model 'active' with the dedicated button.
+Click 'submit' to save your entries.
 Some examples of models can be found below.

 Example Models
 -------------